crazyuploader/TIL/macos/run-mtr-without-sudo.md

 # Run MTR on MacOS without sudo

-Coming from Linux/Windows it does feel awkward to run `mtr` with `sudo` each time if you want to quickly diagnosis a host quickly.
-Since, `mtr` require access to raw packets, considering MacOS permissions, it can't access those raw packets without `sudo`, fortunately we can fix that by running a few commands -
+Coming from Linux/Windows it rather feel bothersome to run `mtr` with `sudo` each time if you want to quickly diagnosis a hostname/IP address.

+Since, `mtr` require access to raw packets.
+MacOS permissions doesn't allow it to access those raw packets without `sudo`, fortunately we can fix that by setting ownership of executables to **root** and **SUID** by following steps -

 ## Step 1: Find path of mtr executables